Frequently Asked Questions

 Q: What is SBAB's Developer Portal?

 SBAB's Developer Portal is an open API platform that lets you explore the various products of household finance offered by SBAB in a production like environment.
+The static test data and endpoints are called the Sandbox.

 Our sandbox environment contains static test data with the same data structure that is used in production.
 You are free to test all endpoints available and the documentation covers both sandbox as well as production environment.